-One of the biggest challenges to Intel’s x86 hegemony in consumer market has been the emergence of smart phones where ARM based processors have 90% market share.
-The PC market where Intel has a strong hold is declining at (estimated) 10% annual rate.
+One of the biggest challenges to Intel’s x86 hegemony in the consumer market has been the emergence of smartphones where ARM-based processors have 90% market share.
+The PC market where Intel has a stronghold is declining at (estimated) 10% annual rate.

-- Demise of gcc and rise of LLVM
+- The demise of gcc and rise of LLVM

-For years Gcc was used and since x86 was dominant ISA (instruction set architecture), several optimisations were done for optimised x86 code generation.
+For years Gcc was used, and since x86 was dominant ISA (instruction set architecture), several optimizations were done for optimized x86 code generation.

 Now, gcc is being replaced with LLVM and clang by Google and Apple.
-Given that both companies are heavily focused on their ARM based devices, it should not come as a surprise that LLVM will have better support for ARM code generation in long run.
-Rumours of Google (Intel’s 5th largest customer) working on ARM based servers are already out.
+Given that both companies are heavily focused on their ARM-based devices, it should not come as a surprise that LLVM will have better support for ARM code generation in the long run.
+Rumors of Google (Intel’s 5th largest customer) working on ARM-based servers are already out.

 - VM (virtual machine) based languages

 A lot of server-side software development (web or otherwise) has moved to VM based languages (Java, PHP being the old leaders and Ruby, Python, Node.js the new ones).